urql-graphql/urql/docs/api/graphcache.md

 cache.resolveFieldByKey({ __typename: 'Query' }, cache.keyOfField('todo', { id: 1 })); // 'Todo:1'
 ```

-This specialised method is likely only going to be useful in combination with
+This specialized method is likely only going to be useful in combination with
 [`cache.inspectFields`](#inspectfields).

 ### inspectFields